 - Cold Water

-Cut the pork tenderloins down to approximately 2″ thick slices, like the above photo.
+- Cut the pork tenderloins down to approximately 2-inch slices, like in the above photo.

 What temperature should pork be?